 - Documents are not privileged simply because they are on a legal file; the agency must consider each document on the file and determine if it is privileged.

 - In certain cases, it may not be apparent on the face of a document who the author is, to whom it was communicated or the purpose for its communication.
 This type of evidence is critical in establishing the elements of privilege.
-Accordingly, if this evidence cannot be ascertained from the face of a document, an agency must include supporting evidence in the decision or provide it on external review if requested to do so by the Information Commissioner.
+If this evidence cannot be ascertained from document itself, an agency must include supporting evidence in the decision or provide it on external review if requested to do so by the Information Commissioner.

 - It is not sufficient that a document simply relates to a matter on which Crown Law advice was obtained.
 Each of the elements of privilege must be established in relation to the communication.